V-Mayya/Programming-Statistics-and-Econometrics-Resources/README.md

 <details close>
 <summary> Additional notes </summary>
 <br>
-- Some resources have a github repository and a website.
-For these, I have included them in one of the sections only.
+- Resources with a github repository and website are only included in either of the two sections.
 <br>
 - All of the resources listed here are intended to be entirely free to use, thereby omitting some popular resources.
 Please refer to the contribute section if you would like to add anything that's missing.
 </details>